ntop/PF_RING/doc/modules/mellanox.rst

 PF_RING (8.1 or newer) includes native support for Mellanox ConnectX-4, ConnectX-5 and ConnectX-6 adapters.

-Note: this capture module is currently under development, only basic RX capabilities are currently availebl.
+Note: this capture module is currently under development.
+RX is fully implemented (including RSS and hardware timestamp supprot) and under testing.
+TX is under development.

 Prerequisite
 ------------